apigee/trireme-jdbc/README.md

       maxConnections: 20,
       idleTimeout: 60
     });

+Note: If you are running "regular" Node.js and not Trireme, then you will get an error at this point.

 The "Database" object represents a pool of connections to the database.
 It may be used to run queries or manage transactions.
 It takes as its